MESMER-group/mesmer/docs/source/development.rst

 To get set up as a developer, we recommend setting up an environment that holds all the tools for developing the MESMER Codebase.
 Follow the steps below (if any of these tools are unfamiliar, please see the resources we recommend in `Development tools`_):

-1. Install conda and the Make tool.
+1. Install conda (see a Guide for this `here <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_)
-2. Run ``make conda-environment``.
-If that fails, you can try doing it manually:
+2. Create the environment:

    a.
 Change your current directory to MESMER's root directory (i.e., the one that contains ``README.rst``), ``cd mesmer``.